vitejs/vite-plugin-react/packages/plugin-react/README.md

 react({ jsxImportSource: '@emotion/react' })
 ```

-## Babel configuration
+### babel

-The `babel` option lets you add plugins, presets, and [other configuration](https://babeljs.io/docs/en/options) to the Babel transformation performed on each JSX/TSX file.
+The `babel` option lets you add plugins, presets, and [other configuration](https://babeljs.io/docs/en/options) to the Babel transformation performed on each included file.

 ```js
 react({